-The biggest innovation is the asynchronous design, which can be understood in three aspects:
+The biggest innovation lies in our asynchronous design, which is implemented in three distinct areas:

-First, we are introducing the concept of asynchronous design into smart contracts.
-The Nano project (one of three well-known chains that use DAG) separates a transfer action into a send and a receive transaction.
-We are building upon this mechanism, and will separate the call and the response of a smart contract, so they can take place asynchronously.
+The Nano project (one of three well-known chains that use DAG) separates a transfer action into send and receive components.
+We have built upon this mechanism by separating the call and response actions of a smart contract so they can take place asynchronously.

-Third, calls between contracts will also happen asynchronously in Vite.
-The calls between smart contracts in Ethereum are implemented through messaging (aka insider transactions); and the calls either all succeed or all fail, as per an atomic ACID semantic.
-To solve for this bottleneck in performance, we take a page from well-developed solutions in centralized Internet technologies, and will make use of a message-driven architecture.
+The calls between smart contracts in Ethereum are implemented through messaging (aka insider transactions).
+These calls either all succeed or all fail, per an atomic ACID semantic.
+To solve for this performance bottleneck, we took inspiration from well-developed solutions in centralized Internet technologies, and will make use of a message-driven architecture.
 As such, contracts do not share states and communicate via messages.